If you have an old cell phone lying around or you’re ready for an upgrade but not eligible for a trade-in, consider selling your phone online.

 After you’ve created your listing and it goes live, check back regularly to respond to interested buyers.
 If your phone sells, you’ll want to ship it within two days.
 If it hasn’t sold within seven days, you’ll need to extend the listing for another week.
 Once someone does purchase your phone, you’ll be paid instantly via PayPal.

-Have you ever sold a phone on Swappa?
-Tell us about your experience in the comments below!
+Have you sold a phone using Swappa?
+Let us know about your experience in our Clark.com Community!